Mrian07/Proyeksi/docs/release-notes/7-0-0/README.md

 ## Attribute group configuration for work package types

-With OpenProject 7.0 you can configure which attributes are displayed for a work package type ([\#24123](https://community.openproject.com/projects/openproject/work_packages/24123/activity)).
+With ProyeksiApp 7.0 you can configure which attributes are displayed for a work package type ([\#24123](https://community.openproject.com/projects/openproject/work_packages/24123/activity)).